What is the Security of Payments Working Group?

 On 26 May 2017, Senator the Hon Michaela Cash, then Minister for Employment, appointed 11 members to the Security of Payments Working Group.
 Under the BCIIP Act, the ABC Commissioner is a member of the Working Group.

-Since then, the Working Group has held eight meetings (summarised below) and will continue to hold four meetings annually.
-The next is scheduled for 6 September 2019.
+Since then, the Working Group has held ten meetings (summarised below) and will continue to hold four meetings annually.
+The next is scheduled for 19 March 2020.